kachick/chawan/doc/localcgi.md

 * The URL must be opaque, so you must not add a double slash after the scheme. e.g. `cgi-bin://script-name` will NOT work, only `cgi-bin:script-name`.
 * Paths beginning with `/cgi-bin/` or `/$LIB/` are stripped of this segment automatically.
-So e.g. `file:///cgi-bin/script-name` becomes `cgi-bin:script-name`.
+So e.g. `cgi-bin:/cgi-bin/script-name` becomes `cgi-bin:script-name`.
-* If `extern.w3m-cgi-compat` is true, file: URLs are converted to cgi-bin: URLs if the path name starts with `/cgi-bin/`, `/$LIB/`, or the path of a local CGI script.
+* If `external.w3m-cgi-compat` is true, file: URLs are converted to cgi-bin:
+  URLs if the path name starts with `/cgi-bin/`, `/$LIB/`, or the path of a local CGI script.
+Note: this is unsafe, please do not use it unless you must.
 * Absolute paths are accepted as e.g. `cgi-bin:/path/to/cgi/dir/script-name`.
   Note however, that this only works if `/path/to/cgi/dir` has already been specified as a CGI directory in `external.cgi-dir`.